sajozsattila/mur2_editor/app/static/manual.md

 + Formatting dates according to language-specific conventions.
 + Formatting numbers for languages with different numbering system.

-The μr² use [LaTeX](#pdf) to generate the [PDF](#pdf) output， so these settings are the same in both formats.
+The μr² also uses [LaTeX](#pdf) to generate the [PDF](#pdf) output, so these settings are the same in both formats.

 To generate direct PDF output, click on the side menu <span class="fas fa-file-pdf" style="display: unset;"></span>  icon.
-The PDF generation happens on the μr² server and can be a little slow, don‘t be surprised if it takes around 20 seconds.
+The PDF generation happens on the μr² server and can be a little slow so don‘t be surprised if it takes upto 20 seconds.

-When generate PDF or LaTeX document， you need to be careful with your ``$$`` as everything between them will be processed as LaTeX [math ](#math) formula, which means if you use them for something else, the generation will not work.
+When generating a PDF or LaTeX document, you need to be careful when using ``$$`` as everything between them will be processed as LaTeX [math ](#math) formula, if used for something else, the generation will not work.

 #### ePUB